Inspector Rex: Rex

 There is also a considerable element of humour in Rex's activities.
-Rex has an uncanny penchant for ham rolls or "Wurschtsemmln" in the local dialect.
+Rex has an uncanny penchant for ham rolls or "Wurstsemmln" in the local dialect.
 He is introduced to them by Moser, who tells him, "I practically live on these."
 Rex constantly annoys Stockinger by pulling on his coat and stealing his ham rolls.
 Later, Höllerer keeps a running score of Böck's success against Rex – not a flattering result for the officer.
 While not chasing criminals, he often plays pranks on the officers or fails to obey orders to help with the housework.
 Rex is very fond of horses and once fastened a rope to Alex's car so he could take the horse home.
 Another time, Rex attacked a man who was beating a horse and, later in the same episode, he ran into a burning barn to rescue a horse.

 With Moser, Rex reacts particularly badly to words like "frau" (woman) and, later, "tierarzt" (vet), as he disapproves of his master's attention to women.
 During a scene in which Koch claims that Moser "doesn't understand women at all now," Moser tells Koch, "Don't say that word.
 Every time you say 'woman', he [Rex] runs off with my laundry. " Koch asks him what Rex does with it, to which Moser replies, "He washes it."
 Rex was not jealous of Alex and stole a rose for Alex to give to a pretty blonde co-worker.

 Once, when Moser is working undercover and needs to ensure Rex won't greet him, he tells Stockinger, "You only need to say 'vet' to him and he'll stop whatever he's doing", a statement which results in a memorable scene involving Stockinger walking after Rex at a crime scene calling out "Vet!
 Vet!"